Chinese Gold and Silver Exchange Society: History

 A similar situation arises in early February of 1983, during the plummeting oil prices, tightening of the US Federal Reserve's monetary policy, and rising interest rates, and highly volatile gold prices, ultimately leading to the suspension of gold trading in the US and Singapore markets, yet CGSE was still opened.

 CGSE has a long tradition of donations and charity services dated back to 1940s.
 It started in 1948 where the Exchange constructed of a Kam Ngan Swimming Shed for the industry workers and public use, which was closed during the government land reclamation, a few years later.
 A school was founded in 1949 that offers complimentary educational services for children, including complete subsidies of school tuitions, book supplies, stationeries and lunch meals.

 In March 1967, it was approved by the Department of Education and transferred to a government-subsidized school called Po Leung Kuk Gold and Silver Exchange Society Pershing Tsang School.
 Later in 1952, a clinic called The Chinese Gold & Silver Exchange Society Clinic was founded to provide outpatient healthcare services.
-Until today, the clinic provides gynaecology and night clinics, dentistry, X- rays, various pathological analysis and laboratory tests, electrocardiogram electrotherapy machines and other types of equipment to its members.
-CGSE has always worked together with the Government and community partners to improve the quality of life for the people of Hong Kong and provide relief to those in need.
+The clinic provides gynaecology and night clinics, dentistry, X-rays, various pathological analysis and laboratory tests, electrocardiogram electrotherapy machines and other types of equipment to its members.

 Until today, the Hong Kong Government and CGSE have maintained a mutually respectful and cooperative relationship.
 CGSE is also the sole exchange in Hong Kong which trades physical gold and silver and operates in pursuance of section 3 of Chapter 82 of Laws of Hong Kong, under which its operation as a commodity exchange is legally exempted.